rippedpiracy/docs/PC-Software/Games.md

 [**Wine AppDB**](https://appdb.winehq.org/) - Database containing information on the compatibility of various apps and Games on various platforms such as Linux and Mac (non-ARM).
 [**AppleGamingWiki**](https://www.applegamingwiki.com/wiki/Home) - Fixes and compatibility information for Games on M1 Apple silicon Macs.
 Games are tested on Rosetta 2, iOS/iPadOS, [Crossover](https://www.applegamingwiki.com/wiki/CrossOver) and [Parallels](https://www.applegamingwiki.com/wiki/Parallels).

-[**SteamDB**](https://steamdb.info) - A Steam Database site that has vast amounts of information about virtually all games on Steam, helps for checking Game versions, file checksums of latest builds of any Game, trading cards, Game branches, Game prices in all regions and many more.
+[**SteamDB**](https://steamdb.info) - A Steam Database site that has vast amounts of information about virtually all games on Steam, helps for checking Game versions, partial file checksums of latest builds of any Game, trading cards, Game branches, Game prices in all regions and many more.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[SteamDB Extension](https://steamdb.info/extension/) - SteamDB's Browser extensions that offers new features to the Steam Web Store such as bypassing age verification, providing quick links to external sites, and more.
 [**Augmented Steam**](https://augmentedsteam.com/) - Great Browser extension for Steam that introduces many new features, like showing prices for different countries, customising the Steam Web Store further and more.
 *<small>If you decide to use Augmented Steam and the SteamDB extension simultaneously, make sure to configure them accordingly since some of the features may interfere.</small>*

 [**VNDB**](https://vndb.org/) - The largest, most accurate and most up-to-date Visual Novel DataBase on the web.

-[**PanDownload**](https://baidu.gamesdrive.net/) - A site which allows downloading Baidu links directly without requiring a Chinese phone number, Check the Help section for information on how to download.
-*<small>All ALI213 uploads have the password "9999".</small>*

 [**Piracy Guides**](https://gitlab.com/ZediAlreadyTaken/guides) - A collection of guides by **Zedi**.
 They include Linux gaming (and SteamDeck), console gaming, setup instructions for qBittorrent and Jdownloader 2, and more.
 **Do <u>NOT</u> use the megathread.md (Pirated Games Megathread) there.
 Use ours instead.**